badj/NZGovDebtTrends2002-2025/README.md

 **Notes and observations during MCP usage with an agent to complete all tests to run green:**

 >- Approximately 70% of the tests were created and fixed smoothly with [GitHub Copilot](https://github.com/features/copilot) set to use [Claude Sonnet 3.5](https://www.anthropic.com/claude/sonnet) and [Chat-GPT 4.1](https://chatgpt.com/) as agents using [Playwright MCP](https://github.com/microsoft/playwright-mcp).
->- Manual effort to fix some of the failing tests was necessary where MCP missed the mark!
+>- Manual effort to fix and refactor some of the failing and passing tests was necessary where MCP missed the mark!

 ---